Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Reduced modules the functor

-An $R$-module is {\it reduced} (resp. {\it coreduced}) if it is $I$-reduced (resp. $I$-coreduced) for all ideals $I$ of $R$.
+\paragraph{\bf The chronology and related notions.} An $R$-module is {\it reduced} (resp. {\it coreduced}) if it is $I$-reduced (resp. $I$-coreduced) for all ideals $I$ of $R$.
+The $R$-module $R$ is reduced if and only if, the ring $R$ is reduced.
 Reduced modules were introduced by Lee and Zhou in \cite{Lee}.
 Coreduced modules were first defined by Ansari-Toroghy and Farshadifar in \cite{Ansari} where they were called semisecond modules.
-General versions of $I$-reduced $R$-modules exist in the literature with different names.
+Generalised versions of $I$-reduced $R$-modules exist in the literature with different names.
 They are called; modules with bounded $I$-torsion, generalised $I$-reduced modules and modules whose sequence of submodules $\{(0:_MI^k)\}_{k\in\Z^+}$ is stationary.
 See for instance \cite[Definition 5.5]{yk} $\&$ \cite[Sec.
 7]{Rohrer}, \cite{Kyom3} and \cite[Example 7.3.2 (c), Proposition 3.1.10]{Peter} respectively.
-On the other hand, $I$-coreduced modules exist in \cite[Theorem 2.3]{Nam} where they are called modules for which the chain $\{I^tM\}_{t\in \Z^+}$ of submodules of $M$ is stationary. \end{paragraph}
+On the other hand, $I$-coreduced modules were introduced in \cite[Theorem 2.3]{Nam} where they are called modules for which the chain $\{I^tM\}_{t\in \Z^+}$ of submodules of $M$ is stationary.